basharast/PPSSPP-UWP-ARM/README.md

 # Building [1.17.1]
 - Same requirements except it's ready for `10586`
 - It has only ARM legacy configuration
-- Just select it the target config and build
+- Just select the legacy config and build

 ## Build Legacy